-The absence of Locative/Path distinctions in the source expressions seems to preclude spatio-temporal metaphors in Yucatec from picking up temporal ordering relations.
-This supports localist assumptions about Motion and Path as the conceptual basis of expressions of temporal relations, albeit in an unexpected fashion, as localists might not expect expressions of Motion and Path to be language-specific to the extent argued for here.
-Discussion of the point is resumed in section 5.
+The absence of Locative/Path distinctions in the source expressions seems to preclude spatiotemporal metaphors in Yucatec from picking up temporal ordering relations.
+This supports localist assumptions about Motion and Path as the conceptual basis of expressions of temporal relations, albeit in an unexpected fashion, as localists might not expect expressions of Motion and Path to be language specific to the extent argued for here.
+Discussion of the point will be resumed later.

-4.5.
-Path in L2 Spanish
+Path in L2-Spanish

 If Path functions are universal primitives of CS, it follows that they are primitives in the CS of Yucatec speakers as much as they are primitives in the CS of English speakers.
 If Yucatec speakers entertain CS representations of Path functions, there is no reason to expect that learning the meanings of Path expressions in a contact language should pose a particular problem for them, even if their native language does not express Path functions.
 Lehmann (1992) quotes anecdotal evidence indicating that this prediction might fail.
 The second-language Spanish utterances in (45a)-(48a) were produced by speakers whose L1 is Yucatec.
-In contrast to L1-Spanish usage (given in the b-examples), the Ground phrases in these sentences are interpreted as Place-denoting, suggesting straightforward calquing from Yucatec.
+In contrast to L1-Spanish usage (given in the b examples), the Ground phrases in these sentences are interpreted as Place denoting, suggesting straightforward calquing from Yucatec.

-'''

-(45) a. ¿Dondevienes?

-L2SPA where come:PRS:2SG

-'Where do you come?' [intended: 'where from?']

-b. ¿De donde vienes?

-'''

-- L1SPA from where come:PRS:2SG 'Where do you come from?' - (46) a.
-El ratón salió en su agujero.
-L2SPA the rat exit:PAST:3SG in its hole 'The rat exited in its hole.' [intended: 'from its hole'] b.
-El ratón salió de su agujero.
-L1SPA the rat exit:PAST:3SG from its hole 'The rat exited from its hole.'

-- (47) a.
-El ratón pasó en su agujero.

-L2SPA the rat pass:PAST:3SG in its hole 'The rat passed in its hole.' [intended: 'through its hole'] b.
-El ratón pasó por su agujero.

-L1SPA the rat pass:PAST:3SG via its hole

-- 'The rat passed through its hole.'

-- (48) a.
-Saqué el venado sobre el camino.

-L2SPA sack:PAST:1SG the deer on DEF way

-'I took the deer on the road.' [intended: 'from the road'] b.
-Saqué el venado del camino.

-L1SPA sack:PAST:1SG the deer from:DEF way - 'I took the deer from the road.'
+L2SPA b. ¿Donde vienes? where come:PRS:2SG 'Where do you come?' [intended: 'where from?'] ¿De donde vienes? from where come:PRS:2SG 'Where do you come from?'
+L2SPA b.
+El ratón salió en su agujero. the rat exit:PAST:3SG in its hole 'The rat exited in its hole.' [intended: 'from its hole'] El ratón salió de su agujero. the rat exit:PAST:3SG from its hole 'The rat exited from its hole.'
+L2SPA b.
+El ratón pasó en su agujero. the rat pass:PAST:3SG in its hole 'The rat passed in its hole.' [intended: 'through its hole'] El ratón pasó por su agujero. the rat pass:PAST:3SG via its hole 'The rat passed through its hole.'
+L2SPA b.
+Saqué el venado sobre el camino. sack:PAST:1SG the deer on DEF way 'I took the deer on the road.' [intended: 'from the road'] Saqué el venado del camino. sack:PAST:1SG the deer from:DEF way 'I took the deer from the road.'
 (Lehmann 1992: 626)

 A contrastive quantitative study is needed to assess how widespread such interference phenomena are.
-If they turn out to be representative of learner varieties among Yucatec native speakers, this would support the hypothesis that Yucatec speakers do not only not map Path functions from CS into syntax, but do not in fact encode them at all at CS.16 However, this support would still be quite weak, as it rests on the unproven assumption that language-specificity at CS may foster L1-transfer.
-There is currently no empirical evidence for or against this assumption that I am aware of (while it is certainly all but clear that L1-transfer occurs independently of variation at CS); there simply has not been much research into the language-specificity of CS at all to date.
+If they turn out to be representative of learner varieties among Yucatec native speakers, this would support the hypothesis that Yucatec speakers neither map Path functions from CS into syntax nor do they encode them at CS.16 However, this support would still be quite weak, as it rests on the unproven assumption that language-specificity at CS may foster L1-transfer.
+There is currently no empirical evidence for or against this assumption that I am aware of (although it is certainly clear that L1-transfer occurs independently of variation at CS); there simply has not been much research into the language-specificity of CS to date.